 Our first 72 hours in Chile have gone so smoothly.
-I floated into the customs entry line amidst the sea of others disembarking from our flight, unaware of my surroundings as I usually am — especially after a three-leg, twenty hour journey.
+I floated into the customs entry line amidst the sea of others disembarking from our flight, slightly disconcerted after a three-leg, twenty hour journey.
 “Well hello there, friend.
 Fancy seeing you here.”

 And there, just a row ahead of me in line, was Mariah.
 I dove under the line divider and embraced one of my best friends.
 There was lots of jazz-hand jumping and high-pitched outbursts and laughing and more hugging.

 Santiago was supposed to be our entry point to Patagonia, just a metropolitan stopover to the final mountain destination for which we really made this trip.
 But the surprise and embrace Santiago had in store for my spirit was much like my reunion with Mariah.
 It is a big city, but it is also clean, the streets lined with cobblestones and a variety of funky botanical life.
 The stray dogs are so well cared-for that they’re more of an entertaining furry addition to the scene than a begging pest; apparently in the winter, they’re all quite classy in their anonymously provided-for sweaters and scarves.

 Mariah concluded on our ride down the funicular from San Cristóbal Hill that Santiago can be summed up in three sounds: salsa music spilling onto the streets; a speedy, slang swallow of Spanish; and the smooches of very public neck-nibbling.
 There is SO much PDA… but I kind of like it; the people here are even less reserved than me, and the entangled legs and public park make outs reflect their unabashed nature.

 Our walking tour guide Felipe said that Chile is a country comprised of open people with strict laws, remnants of Arroz Pinochet’s 17-year dictatorship from 1975-1990 and the conservative values of today’s elite.